Ismael Grasa

 Ismael Grasa (born 1968) is a Spanish writer.
 He was born in Huesca, and studied philosophy in Pamplona and Madrid.
 He has published in a variety of genres, spanning both fiction and non-fiction.
 He spent some time teaching Spanish in China, which became the basis for his novel Días en China.
 He has also appeared as an actor in several films by David Trueba.

-Grasa lives and works in Zaragoza.
+Grasa currently lives in Zaragoza where he continues to write.